 - Budget planning to help the company stay on track and grow.

-- Tax bookkeeping for payroll, income, employment, and even small business tax deductions.
+- Tax bookkeeping for payroll, income, employment, and even small business tax deductions to properly file with the Internal Revenue Service (IRS) come tax season.

 - Getting financial statements (balance sheets, income statement, cash flow, and changes in equity) ready for stakeholders.